rom19199/Project1-ComputerNetworks/README.md

-To run the project:
+## Requirements + How to run the project:

-Download this repository
+- Download/Clone this repository

-Install dependencies: pip install slixmpp
-You should run this project with version 3.7 of python Run Client.py as python Client.py
+- You should run this project with version 3.7 of python

+- Install dependencies: pip3.7 install slixmpp

+- Run Client.py as "python Client.py"

-For register or login an account use the following: user@alumchat.fun and add the respective password
+- For register or login an account use the following: user@alumchat.fun and add the respective password

+## Author
+Hugo Román